Tim Noble and Sue Webster

-Timothy Noble (born 1966) and Susan Webster (born 1967), are British artists who work as a collaborative duo.
-They are associated with the post-YBA generation of artists.
+Tim Noble and Sue Webster are British artists who worked as a collaborative duo from the 1990s until 2020.
+Their practice included sculptural installations using discarded materials, light, shadow and neon.
+Their works include Dirty White Trash (with Gulls), The New Barbarians and Electric Fountain.
+Their work has been exhibited at institutions including MoMA PS1 and is represented in collections including the National Portrait Gallery and the Guggenheim.

 Early lives and careers

 Noble and Webster attended fine art foundation courses at Cheltenham Art College (now the University of Gloucestershire) and Leicester Polytechnic (now De Montfort University) respectively.
 The two first met in 1986 as Fine Art students at Nottingham Trent University, became good friends through shared interests, particularly their tastes in music.

 Their work features in a number of public collections, including the National Portrait Gallery, London, the Arken Museum of Modern Art, Denmark and the Solomon R. Guggenheim Museum, New York.

-In 2007, they were awarded the prestigious Arken Prize, and in 2009 they received Honorary Doctorates of Art from Nottingham Trent University, their former college, in acknowledgement of their artistic achievements to date.
+In 2007, they were awarded the Arken Prize,and in 2009 they received Honorary Doctorates of Art from Nottingham Trent University, their former college, in acknowledgement of their artistic achievements to date.

-The artists are currently represented by BlainSouthern in London.

 Work

-Tim Noble and Sue Webster's work can be divided into the 'Light Works' and the 'Shadow Works', though Webster does not see them as completely separate.
-She says:

-"We kept them both going side by side.
-There are two sides to the work; the shiny side and the dark side.
-That kind of reflects the two personalities within us."

-The influence of music on their art, particularly punk rock, has been of great importance to them since they began their earliest collaborations: Says Noble:

-"I think anything that's a bit of a rocket up the arse, anything that kicks against the routine, against the mundane things that close down your mind, is a refreshing and good thing.
-Punk did that very successfully ... it offered a direct and instant means of producing products or things."